Political Asylum (band): History

 By early 1983 the band had an album's worth of material and began looking for a budget studio in which to record it.
 Finding nothing nearby, they settled on Black Gold Studios, 25 miles away in Blanefield, north of Glasgow, owned by Ian McCredie of 1970s pop group Middle of the Road.
 Here, in two days, they produced their first release, the 15-track Fresh Hate.
-Self-released and home-duplicated on cassette, it eventually sold over 6000 copies, mainly through fanzines, gigs and tape trading networks.
+Self-released and home-duplicated on cassette, it soon sold over 6000 copies, mainly through fanzines, gigs and tape trading networks.
 Kanaan soon decided to concentrate solely on vocals and a couple of bass players came and went before the arrival of classmate Norman Thomson in late 1983.
-Low, kicked out of the band, went on to play for The Apostles, while Kanaan, Brown and Thomson relocated to Edinburgh to go to university.
-This was also the home of their new drummer, Tam Francis, a denizen of the city's Gracemount suburb.
-Their second cassette release, Valium For The Masses, was recorded in Edinburgh in June and revealed an increasingly heavy metal-influenced guitar style, as well as setting a precedent for future releases by mixing studio and live recordings.
+After a visit to the London squat of anarcho-punk band The Apostles, Low was kicked out of the band for his militant anarcho stance, which conflicted with the pacifist views of the others.
+He went on to play for The Apostles, while Kanaan, Brown and Thomson relocated to Edinburgh to go to university.
+This was also the home of their next drummer, Tam Francis, a member of the Gracemount suburb's punk scene.

+Their second cassette release, Valium For The Masses, was recorded in Edinburgh in June and revealed an increasingly heavy metal-influenced guitar style from Brown, as well as setting a precedent for future releases by mixing studio and live recordings.
 By now the band were playing gigs further afield, including a trip to Belfast to support Subhumans and Conflict, where they were spotted by Tim Bennett of the Bristol-based Children Of The Revolution label.
 This led to their first vinyl release, the 7-inch EP Winter, which featured new versions of three Fresh Hate songs and a 5-piece lineup which added Francis' Gracemount friend Pete Barnett on rhythm guitar.
+However, the use of a drum machine on the recording caused tensions within the band.
 All 3000 copies were sold within a year of its release.
-Despite this success and a couple of short UK tours, personality clashes led to the departure of Francis and Barnett in the autumn of 1985.
+Despite this success and a couple of short UK tours, ongoing tension and personality clashes led to the departure of Francis and Barnett in the autumn of 1985.